Horticulture

 Soil Sample Testing Available

 Fertile soils are the foundation for a healthy lawn and productive garden.
 Getting your soil analyzed to know what you have to work with is often the first bit of advice given to anyone starting a new lawn or garden or trying to rejuvenate an existing one.
 Testing soil about once every three is usually adequate.
 Getting the soil analyzed is one thing, but interpreting the numbers and understanding the basis for recommendations based on those numbers is another.
-Read more information about USDA Plant Hardiness Zones for Wisconsin (.pdf).
+Read more information about soil testing on the Wisconsin Soil Testing website.

 For Horticulture Help: